-Background: Mr. Sanders is an independent member of our Board of Directors and has served as a director since June of 2017.
-He currently serves as the President of Sanders Properties, Inc., a real estate company and is a director, and member of the audit, compensation risk oversight committees, of Two Harbors Investment Corp.
+W. Reid Sanders is an independent member of our Board of Directors and has served as a director since June of 2017.
+He currently serves as the President of Sanders Properties, Inc., a real estate company and is a director, and a member of the audit, compensation and risk oversight committees, of Two Harbors Investment Corp.
 (NYSE: TWO).
 He also serves as a director and member of the audit committee and investment committee of Mid-America Apartment Communities, Inc. (NYSE: MAA), a real estate investment trust that owns and operates apartment complexes.
-Mr. Sanders is a member of the board, and executive and compensation committees of Independent Bank, a bank holding company; serves on the investment committee at Cypress Realty, a commercial real estate company; and is on the advisory board of SSM Venture Partners III, L.P., a private venture capital firm.
-He is the former chairman of the board of Two Rivers Capital Management, and his former directorships include Harbor Global Company Ltd., an asset management, natural resources and real estate investment company, Silver Bay Realty Trust Corp., PioGlobal Asset Management, a private investment management company, The Pioneer Group Inc., a global investment management firm, and TBA Entertainment Corporation, a strategic communications and entertainment marketing company.
+Mr. Sanders is a member of the board, and executive and compensation committees of Independent Bank, a bank holding company; serves on the investment committee at Cypress Realty, a commercial real estate company and is on the advisory board of SSM Venture Partners III, L.P., a private venture capital firm.
+He is the former chairman of the board of Two Rivers Capital Management, and his former directorships include Harbor Global Company Ltd., an asset management, natural resources and real estate investment company, Silver Bay Realty Trust Corp.
+(NYSE: SBY), PioGlobal Asset Management, a private investment management company.
+The Pioneer Group Inc., a global investment management firm, and TBA Entertainment Corporation, a strategic communications and entertainment marketing company.
 He was co-founder and former Executive Vice President of Southeastern Asset Management, and former President of Longleaf Partners Mutual Funds, from 1975 to 2000.
 He served as an Investment Officer at First Tennessee Investment Management, the investment management division of First Horizon National Corporation, from 1973 to 1975.
-Mr. Sanders is a trustee of the Hugo Dixon Foundation, the Dixon Gallery and Gardens, the Hutchison School, Rhodes College, and the Tennessee Shakespeare Company, and is a former trustee of The Jefferson Scholars Foundation and the Campbell Clinic Foundation.
-Mr. Sanders was appointed to our Board of Directors pursuant to a Director Designation Agreement, between us and Two Harbors, entered into in connection with our IPO We believe Mr. Sanders is qualified to serve as a director of the company because of his extensive background in the financial services and real estate businesses, and his experience serving as a director and audit committee member of public companies.
+Mr. Sanders is chairman of the Hugo Dixon Foundation and a trustee of the Dixon Gallery and Gardens, the Hutchison School, Rhodes College, and the Tennessee Shakespeare Company, and is a former trustee of The Jefferson Scholars Foundation and the Campbell Clinic Foundation.
+Mr. Sanders was appointed to our Board of Directors pursuant to a Director Designation